dane-tool/dane/README.md

 - [Example](#example)
 - [Software / References](#software--references)

-**Note:** This is currently being developed primarily on **Windows 10**.
+**Note:** This is currently being developed primarily on **Windows 10** and **Linux**.
 If you are on Windows 10 you *must* use the **Hyper-V backend** for Docker.
 The WSL2 backend doesn't seem to work.
-This runs on Linux with some modifications to how the daemon is mounted (needs /var/run/docker.sock) -- rename `docker-compose.linux.yml` to `docker-compose.yml`.
+This runs on Linux by using a docker-compose override which is added automatically.
 Mac is a mystery at the moment since my old Mac is incapable of running Docker (!), but theoretically Mac should work the same as Windows.

 ## Approach